kevinslin/open-cdk/README.md

 ## Contributions

 Trying to keep up with AWS is a [Sisyphean](https://en.wikipedia.org/wiki/Sisyphus) task and this guide is far from complete.
-If you have something to add, please submit a pull request and help define conventions of the CDK.
+If you have something to add, please submit a pull request to our [github repo](https://github.com/kevinslin/open-cdk) and help define conventions of the CDK.

 ## Credits